srinath29/UltimateAnalyticsBenchmark/README.md

 To get a score on system performace of your machine in the field of analytics

 #Running the benchmark
-1)Clone or Download this repo
+* Clone or Download this repo
-2)cd to the cloned or Downloaded(Might need to unzip if downloaded) repo
+* cd to the cloned or Downloaded(Might need to unzip if downloaded) repo
-3) issue python run.py from commandline
+*  issue python run.py from commandline

+**If running this code on bash on ubuntu on windows, you need to do export KMP_AFFINITY=disabled**

 #Introduction